-Ms. Lin Ping, aged 61, was appointed as an non-executive Director with effect from 19 November 2019.
+Ms. Lin Ping, aged 63, was appointed as an non-executive Director with effect from 19 November 2019.
 Ms. Ling has joined 深圳市卓永實業發展有限公司 (Shenzhen Zhuoyong Industrial Development Company Limited) as its director and general manager in 1995, a company established in the PRC with limited liability, which is principally engaged in real estate development and investment.

-Mr. Cheng Hong Kei, aged 65, was appointed as an independent non-executive Director with effect from 19 November 2019.
+Mr. Cheng Hong Kei, aged 67, was appointed as an independent non-executive Director with effect from 19 November 2019.
 Mr. Cheng is a co-founding director of Cheng & Cheng Limited.
-Mr. Cheng has over 30 years of experience in accounting and taxation and has extensive knowledge in auditing, tax planning and tax investigation.
+Mr. Cheng has over 35 years of experience in accounting and taxation and has extensive knowledge in auditing, tax planning and tax investigation.
 Prior to incorporating Cheng & Cheng Limited in 1991, Mr. Cheng has worked in PricewaterhouseCoopers in Hong Kong.
 Mr. Cheng was an assessor in the Inland Revenue Department (the "IRD") and has worked in the Profits Tax and Investigation divisions in the IRD for 12 years.
 After Mr. Cheng left the IRD in 1988, Mr. Cheng then served as a Manager and an Associate at Messrs.
 S. H. Leung & Company and Ho Tak Sang and Company for three years.
-Mr. Cheng is an independent non-executive Director of Great China Properties Holdings Limited (stock code: 21), South China Assets Holdings Limited (stock code: 8155) and GET Holdings Limited (stock code: 8100).
+Mr. Cheng is an independent non-executive Director of Great China Properties Holdings Limited (stock code: 21) and GET Holdings Limited (stock code: 8100).
 Mr. Cheng obtained a high diploma at The Hong Kong Polytechnic in 1975 and is a certified tax adviser.
-Mr. Cheng is also a fellow member of the Association of Chartered Certified Accountants, a practising member of the Hong Kong Institute of Certified Public Accountants and a fellow member of the Taxation Institute of Hong Kong.
+Mr. Cheng is also a fellow member of the Association of Chartered Certified Accountants and a fellow member of the Taxation Institute of Hong Kong.